EricSSartorius/tune-homepage/src/projects/fuji-kindergarten.en.md

 Japan after graduation.
 I was involved in the conceptual design of Ring Around The Tree, a circular building that surrounds a big tree.

-Fuji Kindergarten is a school that places great emphasis on children&#39;s play.
-The school&#39;s buildings and environment are spherical.
+Fuji Kindergarten is a school that places great emphasis on children's play.
+The school's buildings and environment are spherical.
 Tezuka observed the playing behavior of the children and found that nature of children is to often run in a circle.
-The shape of the building and the track is therefore designed in a circular motion to match the direction of the child&#39;s running.
+The shape of the building and the track is therefore designed in a circular motion to match the direction of the child's running.

-‘Ring Around The Tree’ is a circular building with a total of 7 floors, but only 5 meters high, because all the scales such as sinks, ceilings, steps, etc. are designed to fit the child&#39;s body.
+‘Ring Around The Tree’ is a circular building with a total of 7 floors, but only 5 meters high, because all the scales such as sinks, ceilings, steps, etc. are designed to fit the child's body.
 The circular building is designed to allow you to run and play safely on the school building.
 More importantly, the building structure is still a structure that has no clear boundaries.
 There is no block between the natural classroom and the